-Any birth brings jubilation and joy along with uncertainty and doubts.
+Any birth brings jubilation and joy along with uncertainties and doubts.
 There is no guarantee as to how long life will continue.
-The hope is that a quality of life will last for many decades.
-First Congregational Church of Raleigh, NC was “birthed” 150 years ago with no expectation that it would continue to be in existence for a century and a half.
+The hope is that “a quality of life” will last for many decades.
+First Congregational Church of Raleigh, NC was “birthed” 155 years ago with no expectation that it would continue to be in existence for a century and a half+.
 God blessed this church with thirty-five dedicated original members, whose ancestry sits among us today.
 God provided anointed, visionary pastors who continued the original vision.
 They were outspoken and candid.
 When the pastors changed, the plan was picked up and it continued to move forward.

-The American Missionary Association met with black citizens in a one-room building facing South Street near Manly.
+The American Missionary Association met with black citizens in a one-room building facing South Street near Manley in Raleigh, NC.
 It was during this time that the Freedman’s School was established.
-Thus began FCC’s connection to the American Missionary Association The President of State University of North Carolina, Mr. F. P. Brewer, a man from the north, was named its leader.
+Thus, began First Congregational Church’s connection to the American Missionary Association.
+The President of State University of North Carolina, Mr. F. P. Brewer, a man from the north, was named its leader.
 It preceded the establishment of Washington Grade School.
 This school became the first graded school for colored people, having seven grades.
-The one-room school building then became the church at the corner of South and Manly Streets.
-The structure was built of wood with the main entrance having steps leading from both of the streets.
+The one-room school building then became the church at the corner of South and Manley Streets.
+The structure was built of wood with the main entrance having steps leading from both South and Manley Streets.

-The church became a beacon throughout the community known as Fourth Ward.
-In 1877, Reverend George S. Smith became the first colored pastor.
+The church became a beacon of hope throughout the community known as The Fourth Ward.
+In 1877, Reverend George S. Smith became the first pastor of color.
 He led the little congregation to new heights of prominence in the City of Raleigh.
-Eventually, in 1882, the American Missionary Association, that still owned the buildings, transferred them to the City of Raleigh.
+Eventually, in 1882, the American Missionary Association, that still owned the buildings which included the church and a parsonage, transferred them to the City of Raleigh.
 At the end of Reverend Smith’s pastorate, Dr. Curtis White became pastor and served for about fifteen years.
 Following his tenure, the Reverends Jennings, H. E. King, T. M. Nixon, and F. B. Mallard served short but colorful terms as pastors of First Congregational Church.
-Just after the turn of the century a church building was built with gaslights and a furnace, which were non-typical inclusions for that time period.
+Just after the turn of the century, a new church building was built with gaslights and a furnace, which were non-typical inclusions for that time.

 It was 1907 when the church obtained its first incorporated status, and officially established itself as an institution in the community of Raleigh, North Carolina.
-The community provided the church with large worshipping congregations nearly every Sunday.
-Aside from the regular members who walked to church from all over the city, it served residents from the student body of Shaw University and the State School for the Blind, which was then located at the corners of South Bloodworth and Lenoir Streets.
+The community provided the church with large worshipping congregations.
+Aside from the regular members who walked to church from all over the city, it served residents from the student body of Shaw University and the State School for the Blind, which were then located at the corners of South Bloodworth and Lenoir Streets.

 The Pauline Missionary Union was organized about this time.
 Its original goal was to provide spiritual and personal services where needed among church family, the community, the infirmed, the bereaved, and the oppressed.
 The Deacons and their wives worked together to meet spiritual needs of church members and the community.
 It was the duty of Deaconesses to prepare communion for the first Sunday services.

-All of the church officers were men and in addition to being pastor, the minister often was responsible for custodial chores.
+All the church officers were men and in addition to being pastor, the minister often was responsible for custodial chores.
 Through further reflection, we recall that our past church was much like our present one.
-Many of the auxiliaries were similar to today’s; The Senior Choir, now The Sanctuary Choir, The Tot Choir, over the years became the Children’s Choir, which became The Young Disciples of Christ Choir, and The Gospel Choir, which is today the Cunningham-Ingram Gospel Choir.
+Many of the auxiliaries were like today; The Senior Choir, now The Sanctuary Choir, The Tot Choir, over the years became the Youth Choir.
+As the youth became teenagers, The Young Disciples of Christ Choir was formed.
+The Gospel Choir, formed in the early 1950’s and is today the Cunningham-Ingram Gospel Choir.
 The Sunday School was very active then.
 The youth spiritual enrichment organizations were then known as the Christian Endeavor.
-Young adults from all over the city met every Sunday evening for their activities.
+Young adults from across the city met every Sunday evening for their activities.
 The church, which was worth about $7,000 in 1910, was worth $40,000 by 1923.
 In 1918, the church declined the ongoing assistance of the American Missionary Association and became independent.
 In 1923, First Congregational Church gave $1,000 to missionary and benevolent causes, which started its tradition of monetary giving to those in need.

 The Rev. Howard Cunningham became the eleventh Pastor of First Congregational (then) Christian Church in 1951.
 The Congregational Christian Church merged with the Evangelical and Reformed Church and became The United Church of Christ.
 The church became First Congregational Church of the United Church of Christ.
 This occurred during Rev. Cunningham’s tenure.
 He served for twenty-one years and the church membership increased to 170 members.